Jareechang/react-ssr-dev-starter/README.md

 This repo is mainly to create a playground for experimenting with react related things with SSR included.

 A lot of existing frameworks have a lot of batteries included and are quite opinionated.

-They are not limited to:
+**They offer the following:**

 - State sync between client / server
 - Data fetching / loading
 - Router
 - Builds
 - Templating
+- and More...

-Most of the time, these are built in and typically are quite difficult to swap out or deviate away to the approach offered by the framework.
+Most of the time, these functionalities built-in, and typically are quite difficult to swap out or deviate away from the approach offered by the framework.

 So, it forces you to build apps in a certain way.
 For a good reason, which is optimized for production in a specific case.